dart-lang/pub-dev/doc/search-index.md

 - maintenance
 - popularity

-### Health score

-The health score should reflect the general code health of the package, and it is calculated for each package version separately.

-Details can be found in pana's [`Health.healthScore`](https://github.com/dart-lang/pana/blob/master/lib/src/health.dart) method.

-### Maintenance score

-The maintenance score should reflect the effort and attention the authors put into the package.

-Details can be found in pana's [maintenance](https://github.com/dart-lang/pana/blob/master/lib/src/maintenance.dart) library.

-### Popularity score

-The popularity score should reflect the package's use, and it is calculated using the download log entries for the past 30 days from the storage backend.

-The popularity score is calculated in several steps:

-- The raw data is processed and exported to a bucket (`dartlang-pub--popularity`).
-- The individual package-level entries are summed with a weighting defined by `VoteData._score`.
-- These values are normalized to `[0.0 ..
-1.0]` using the linear order of the sorted values in `PopularityStorage._updateLatest`.
-This step needs to know all of the scores in one place to do that calculation.

-### Overall package score

-Overall package score is calculated in the `calculateOverallScore` method as follows:

-- `0.5` * `popularity` +
-- `0.3` * `health` +
-- `0.2` * `maintenance`

 ### Platform specificity score

 When a platform filter is specified, we both check whether the predicate